joaoarteiro/popular_movies_app/README.md

 In order to use this app, you need to request a personal api-key.
 It's a simple process, check [The Movie Database API](https://www.themoviedb.org/documentation/api).

 Next you need to paste your key in TWO source classes.
-First is MainActivity.java and second is DetailActvity.java
+First is MainActivity.java and second is DetailActivity.java

 Let's use MainActivity as example: